magronp/bsrnn/README.md

 &nbsp;

 This repository is an unofficial implementation of the [BSRNN](https://arxiv.org/pdf/2209.15174.pdf) model for music separation.
-It complements our paper.

-Our primary goal is to reproduce the original results from the BSRNN paper, but we are currently about [0.5 dB SDR bellow](#test-results), (which is why we proposed an "optimized" variant that yields competitive results).
-Therefore, efforts are still needed to match the original results: if you spot an error, or something that differs from the description in the paper, please feel free to reach out, send a message, or open an issue. :slightly_smiling_face:
+It accompanies our [replication study](#reference), whose primary goal is to obtain a model that yields similar results to those of the original BSRNN paper, and to explore reproducibility issues in music separation research.

+Despite our work, we are currently about [0.5 dB SDR bellow](#test-results) the original results, thus efforts are still needed to match these.
+To bridge this performance gap, we proposed several variants and eventually obtained an *optimized* model that yields a large 1.2 dB performance improvement.

 This project is based on [PyTorch](https://pytorch.org/) ([Ligthning](https://lightning.ai/docs/pytorch/stable/)) and [Hydra](https://hydra.cc/), and uses the HQ version of the freely available [MUSDB18](https://sigsep.github.io/datasets/musdb.html) dataset.
-We provide pretrained models on a [Zenodo repository](https://zenodo.org/records/13903584), which you can use for [separating your own song](#separation--demo).
+We provide pretrained models on a [Zenodo repository](https://zenodo.org/records/13903584), which you can use readily for [separating your own song](#separation--demo).

+The goal of this project is to foster reproducible research, to allow other researchers to experiment with this model (and variants), and to provide a fully fonctionning training pipeline and checkpoints for inference.
+Then feel free to use it (and [cite it](#reference) if you do), and if you spot an error, or something that differs from the description in the paper, please feel free to reach out, send a message, or open an issue. :slightly_smiling_face:

 ## Contents